StreetScout

 Where is James Creek?

-James Creek is a suburb of New South Wales, Australia.
+James Creek is a suburb of New South Wales, Australia, in the Clarence Valley local government area.

 What is the population of James Creek?